 rocotorun command several times (over the course of several minutes or longer, depending

-on your grid size and computational resources), the output of the
+on the grid size and computational resources available), the output of the

 rocotostat command should look like this:

 When the workflow runs to completion, all tasks will be marked as SUCCEEDED.
-The log files from the tasks
+The log file for each task

 $EXPTDIR/log.
-If any tasks fail, the corresponding log file can be checked for error
+If any task fails, the corresponding log file can be checked for error

 messages.
 Optional arguments for the